nicholasgower/PlanetsLib/README.md

 #### Python helper scripts

 * `lib/orbit_graphic_generator.py` — contains a Python script that generates orbit sprites. `generate_orbit(distance, output_file, mod_name)`, `distance` being the same as your orbital distance.
 After generating your sprite, the script will print a block of lua code that imports your sprite with proper scaling.
-Orbit sprites should be scaled at 0.25 to ensure that no pixels are visible, even on 4K displays.
+Orbit sprites should be scaled at 0.25 to ensure that no pixels are visible on 4K monitors.

-#### Description templates

-Documentation pending.

 ---